GregOwen/GregOwen.github.io/_posts/2019-11-17-emacs-ripgrep.md

 1. Tell Emacs to use ripgrep instead of its default grep command.
 Add the following to your `~/.emacs` file, your `~/.emacs.d/init.el` file, or wherever you put your custom Emacs configuration

     ```
-    ;; Use ripgrep as the default grep command in M-x grep-find
     (grep-apply-setting
       'grep-find-command
       '("rg -n -H --no-heading -e '' $(git rev-parse --show-toplevel || pwd)" .
 27)